KubeRocketCI/docs/docs/quick-start/platform-installation.md

 3. Upon successful deployment of the KubeRocketCI Helm Chart, run the `kubectl port-forward` command:

     ```bash
-    kubectl port-forward service/portal 59480:80 -n krci
+    kubectl port-forward service/krci-portal 59480:80 -n krci
     ```

-4. Enter the localhost in your browser to access the login menu:
+4. Enter the localhost in your browser to access the login menu and click **Use Token**:

     ```bash
     localhost:59480